CI-TRACS/Scientific_Workflows_and_Gateways/_episodes/10-intro.md

 >  - Gateways enable researchers to focus on their scientific research efforts and less on setting up the cyberinfrastructure they would need to carry out heavy computation.
 >  - Provide access to large community datasets
 >  - Promote the disseminating of research knowledge and reproducible science
->  - They foster collaborations amongst researchers and scientific communities
+>  - Foster collaborations amongst researchers and scientific communities
 >
 > Gateways usually provide a number of features such as:
 >  - High-performance computing resources